Bearded Dragon Sleep & 5 Surprising Sleeping Habits

-Understanding bearded dragon sleep patterns can be as fascinating as it is crucial for their well-being.
-Recent scientific studies have shed light on the sleep states of lizards, offering insights that can help us provide better care for our scaly companions.
+Understanding our bearded dragon sleep patterns is fascinating and certainly a part of their well-being.
+Recent scientific studies have shed light (I feel there is a pun in there somewhere…light…dark) on the sleep states of lizards, offering insights that can help understand what our bearded dragons need and help us provide better care.

 When Does a Bearded Dragon Sleep?